Vector35/AlgoProphet/README.md

 ## Description
 AlgoProphet builds a model for a given algorithm by generating a high-level data-flow graph (DFG) from its binary code.
 It uses the DFG model as a pattern for matching against other binary code, in order to identify other, possibly distinct, implementations of the same algorithm.
 To generate DFGs efficiently, AlgoProphet makes use of the SSA form of Binary Ninja's Medium Level Intermediate Language (MLIL).
 AlgoProphet uses a number of techniques to improve matching against disparate code, including, among others:

-* To make the matching algorithm order-independent, AlgoProphet normalizes the arithmetic operators, e.g., `a - b` (subtraction) is replaced with the semantically equivalent `a + (-1 * b)`.
+* Arithmetic Normalization: To make the matching algorithm order-independent, AlgoProphet normalizes arithmetic operations.
+For example, `a - b` (subtraction) is replaced with the semantically equivalent `a + (-1 * b)`.
-* Different from the source code level, they are more implementations based on memory operations.
-To solve this challenge on binary, AlgoProphet extracts the semantic of memory operations and merges the information into `load` operation so that matching algorithm won't be affected.
+* Memory Abstraction: Because the specifics of memory usage can vary widely across implementations of an algorithm and architectures, AlgoProphet abstracts the semantics of memory operations and merges them into a load operation to simplify algorithm matching.
-* etc.

 Currently AlgoProphet provides three functionalities through its Binary Ninja plugin:
-* Model Matching: Match functions in a binary with existing algorithm models
+* Model Matching: Match functions in a binary with existing algorithm models.
-* Model Building: Build a model from instructions selected by the user
+* Model Building: Build a model from instructions selected by the user.
-* Model Adjustment: Adjust a model by removing irrelevant nodes from the DFG based on MLIL instruction operands selected by the user
+* Model Adjustment: Adjust a model by removing irrelevant nodes from the DFG model based on MLIL instruction operands selected by the user.

 ## Model Matching

-The AlgoProphet plugin's 'models/' folder contains the existing models in [GML format](https://en.wikipedia.org/wiki/Graph_Modelling_Language):
+The AlgoProphet plugin's `models/` folder contains the existing models in [GML format](https://en.wikipedia.org/wiki/Graph_Modelling_Language):

 <img src="https://github.com/Vector35/AlgoProphet/blob/main/screenshots/existing-models.png" width=60% height=60%>